DooDesch/Mimesis-InventoryExpansion/thunderstore/README.md

 - Add 4, 9, or 16 additional inventory slots (2x2, 3x3, or 4x4 grid)
 - Toggle between standard inventory and backpack with a configurable key (default: C)
-- Backpack slots are displayed in a custom backpack UI panel
+- Backpack slots are displayed in a custom backpack UI panel with animated slide-in/out
+- Visual key hint displayed on the backpack showing the toggle key
+- Backpack automatically hides when leaving the game or returning to the title screen
+- Optional movement speed reduction (50%) while backpack is open for better gameplay balance
 - Slots are properly integrated with the game's inventory system
 - Fully configurable via MelonPreferences